henrikstengaard/hstwb-installer/README.md

 ### Tutorial 6: Writing a HDF image to CF/SD card using Win32DiskImager

-This tutorial describes step by step how to write an HDF image to a CF/SD card using Win32DiskImager.
+This tutorial describes step by step how to write an HDF image to a CF/SD card using Win32DiskImager, which can be connected to eg. A1200 or A600 internal IDE port using a CF/SD to IDE adapter.

 Only RDB images will work, when written to a CF/SD card.
 If unsure about RDB, use WinUAE to check if HDF is in RDB mode with following steps: